akamai/lds-connector/README.md

 Use `config_template.yaml` as a template.
 It includes a comment describing each field.

-The README files in the docs/ directory contain more information.
+The README files linked above contain more information on how these are set.
 See the [LDS Connector documentation](docs/lds_connector/README.md).